SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 * Bits (at Physical Layer)

 Each layer, with the exception of the physical layer, adds its own header.
 This is done because each layer has its own specific function.

-### LAN Standards: 802.3, 802.4 and 802.5

-* 802.3 - Ethernet
-* 802.4 - Token Bus
-* 802.5 - Token Ring

-Standards differ at the physical layer

-Differ at MAC sublayer of Data Link Layer.

-Compatible at the LLC sublayer of the Data Link Layer.

-#### Ethernet

-See Ethernet section.

-#### Token Bus

-Uses a bus physical topology and ring logical topology.
-The physical order of nodes does not matter.

-Coaxial cable served as a common communication bus.

-Token was created bus the token bus protocol to manage access to the bus

-Any station that holds the token packet has permission to transmit data.

-The station releases the token when it is done communication or when a higher priority device needs to transmit.

-Two major problems:

-1. Bus failure leads to a network failure.
-2. Adding a new node is not simple.

-#### Token Ring

-Similar to token bus, but in a ring physical ring topology.

-Messages are transferred in one direction along the ring at all times.

-Token Ring networks sequentially pass a token to each connected device.

-When the token arrives at a particular node, the recipient is allowed to transmit data onto the network.

-Since only one device may be transmitting at any given time, no data collisions occur.

-Access to the network is guaranteed

-Time-sensitive applications can be supported.

-Still used for some real-time applications.

-Based initially for the mainframe infrastructure.

-Problems:

-1. Costly
-2. Complex.

 ## Unicast Network Level Protocols